geekgonecrazy/geekgonecrazy.github.io/_posts/2020-02-20-rocketchat-traefik.md

 ![screenshot](/images/2020-02-20/deploy.png){: .center-image }

 The problem with this solution is it just wouldn't scale that well.
 Tutum wasn't really great to work with and introduced a lot of weird quirks into the system.
-It seemed to perform worse an worse the more containers we had running.
+It seemed to perform worse the more containers we had running.
 Hipache while doing the job didn't really fit that nicely with this dynamic load.
 We had to setup a redis cluster just for hipache and inject new records every time we wanted to handle traffic for a new subdomain.

 We started to evaluate a few other options.
 At the time the orchestration landscape was actually rather scarce.
 Kubernetes already existed and looked super promising, but it was a bit young.
 We looked at adapting a few other solutions to fit our needs..
 We checked out Juju charms and LXD containers..
 But.. after some prototyping felt that it was going to take a lot of work to make work as we invisioned.